 New Study Underway

-To improve the multi-step quantitative problem solving in Active physics, we are making curriculum changes starting in the Fall 2016.
-This past academic year (2015-2016), we assessed Active Physics students problem-solving skills to get a snapshot of performance before making adjustments to the course.
-In the coming academic year, will begin to implement curricular changes to support the development of problem-solving skills.
-The study will continue with evaluations of these curricular changes.
+To improve the multi-step quantitative problem solving in Active physics, curriculum changes were made in Fall 2016.
+In the 2015-2016 academic year, we assessed Active Physics students problem-solving skills to get a snapshot of performance before making adjustments to the course.
+These curricular changes have been implemented to support the development of problem-solving skills, and evaluations of these curricular changes were conducted.

 Physics lecturer Mairin Hynes provides insight into these changes: